-I’m a D.C.-based investigative reporter and fact-checker who writes about housing policy, homelessness, and social services.
+I’m a D.C.-based investigative reporter, editor, and fact-checker who writes about housing policy, homelessness, and social services.
 I’ve reported from a dozen states, both coasts and the U.S.-Mexico border, on stories ranging from the degradation of public housing in the capital to the prevalence of micro-plastics in rural Montana.

 I’m originally from Miami and, no, I am neither a scion of the Baskin-Robbins empire nor the Morgan Baskin who ran for mayor of Toronto.